ClondonoM/react-css-lyrics-finder/README.md

 ## react-css-lyrics-finder

 Lyrics Finder App allows you find the song of your favorite artist.
+Connect to https://api.lyrics.ovh/v1 api using axios.
 This application uses useContext react hook to manage information between components.
 It was created with react and css.

 ## Getting Started with Vite React App